elixir-nx/nx/nx/README.md

   * Tensors backends, which enables the main `Nx` API to be used to manipulate binary tensors, GPU-backed tensors, sparse matrices, and more;

-  * Numerical definitions, known as `defn`, provide multi-stage compilation of tensor operations to multiple targets, such as highly specialized CPU code or the GPU.
-The compilation happens just-in-time (JIT) with a compiler of your choice;
+  * Numerical definitions, known as `defn`, is a subset of Elixir that is compilable to multiple targets, including GPUs.
+See [EXLA](https://github.com/elixir-nx/nx/tree/main/exla) for just-in-time (JIT) compilation for CPUs/GPUs/TPUs and [Torchx](https://github.com/elixir-nx/nx/tree/main/torchx) for CPUs/GPUs support;

+  * Support for data streaming and hooks, allowing developers to send and receive data from CPUs/GPUs/TPUs while computations are running;

+  * Support for linear algebra primitives via `Nx.LinAlg`;

 You can find planned enhancements and features in the issues tracker.
 If you need one particular feature to move forward, don't hesitate to let us know and give us feedback.